xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 {% highlight console %}
 install.bat /t "c:/"
 {% endhighlight %}
 Babun system will finish the installation within a few minutes, and bring you its default terminal under zsh.
-One of my favorite things is X-window style mouse copying/pasting, <em><strong>in Babun the mouse selected text in shell is immediately copied, you can then paste by mouse right-clicking</strong></em>.
+One of my favorite things is X-window style mouse copying/pasting, <em><strong>in Babun the mouse selected text in the terminal is immediately copied, you can then paste by mouse right-clicking</strong></em>.
 <hr>
 ### Quick and short steps for beginners
 If you don't have time and need Ruby and Node.js now (especially for phase 0 DBC students), just execute the following commands to have Ruby 2.0, Rails 4.0, the latest Sinatra and Node 0.4.12.
 It's enough to cover the entire DBC phase 0~2.
-Under Babun shell, please enter:
+Under Babun terminal, please enter:
 {% highlight sh %}
 babun update
 pact install ruby ruby-nokogiri ruby-rails ruby-pg libxml2-devel libxslt-devel gcc-g++ patch sqlite3 postgresql